vantage-sh/docs.vantage.sh/docs/connecting.md

 ### Connecting Multiple AWS Accounts

 Vantage allows you to connect multiple AWS accounts.
+We advise that you connect your master AWS account first.
 By default, we require you to start with one AWS account and ensure it properly connected.
-Once you have done that, you can navigate to your account settings page to add additional AWS accounts.
-Please note that there are restrictions on the number of AWS accounts you can add based upon your tier.
-To see those limits please visit our [pricing page](https://vantage.sh/pricing)
+Upon connecting a master AWS account, Vantage will profile for all member accounts present in the organization.
+Vantage will be able to show you accrued costs from all member accounts in the organization as well as active resources that are present in that _master AWS account_.

+In the event that you have multiple member accounts and want to view Active Resources present in those accounts, Vantage will offer you the ability to run something called a CloudFormation StackSet that will create one role per AWS member account.
+You're also welcome to skip this step and add/remove AWS accounts from your [account settings](https://console.vantage.sh/settings/organization/workspaces) whenever you see fit.